rax-maas/blueflood/contrib/blueflood-packer/README.md

 [`https://atlas.hashicorp.com/blueflood/build-configurations/blueflood/variables`](https://atlas.hashicorp.com/blueflood/build-configurations/blueflood/variables)

-And set the variable `GIT_BRANCH` to your branch name.
+And create or set the variable `GIT_BRANCH_FOR_PACKER` to your branch name.
 You should reset this to master when you're done.
 This only affects the git checkout that occurs in the `blueflood.sh` script.

 > Note that pushing a branch should be taken care of automatically by passing the [`ATLAS_BUILD_GITHUB_BRANCH`](https://atlas.hashicorp.com/help/packer/builds/build-environment#environment-variables) variable into the script.
 At the time of this writing, this variable was not working for us.